 Making checkout a breeze is the best way to ensure these shoppers simply can’t say no.

 Gamify shopping.
-Incorporate a holiday-themed game or quiz to determine the type of holiday discount or other promotion they’ll receive when they buy right away.
-This seasonal content allows you to get the attention of deal-seeking splurgers.
-Gamifying visitors’ shopping experience can also be a way to drive entertainment value and overall customer experience.
+Incorporate a game or quiz to determine the type of discount or other promotion they’ll receive when they buy right away.
+This is even easier through eCommerce than in a brick-and-mortar store because it can happen in the form of a newsletter, a pop-up on the website, or a game that appears during checkout.
+This will get the attention of the impulse buyer.
+Gamifying visitors’ shopping experiences can also be a way to drive entertainment value and overall customer experience.

 Once you’ve appealed to an impulse shopper’s sense of enjoyment and urgency, reassure them by establishing your credibility.
 Then, begin the process of cultivating a relationship beyond the impulsive sale.